 I’ve been trying to embrace a “love the one you’re with” attitude towards winter, and while the two of us probably aren’t graduating counseling anytime soon (if he’d just stop snowing already!), this Crock Pot Chicken Pot Pie has provided some much-needed relationship reprieve.

 A thick, creamy chicken pot pie filling that cooks hands-free in your slow cooker, then is topped with golden, buttery biscuits for a less-fuss “crust,” this easy recipe is the kind of cozy that can convince me that a snug night around the table is made more special when the cold wind is blowing outside (I feel the same way about this flavorful Crock Pot Chicken Marsala).

-In any season, comfort food favorites like Crockpot Chicken and Dumplings and chicken pot pie is a comfort food that speaks to my soul.
+In any season, comfort food favorites like Crockpot Chicken and Dumplings and chicken pot pie are comfort foods that speak to my soul.
 Over the years, I’ve fine-tuned a few tricks to lighten it up without sacrificing its signature, hug-you-from-the-inside flavor.

 This easy crock pot chicken pot pie with biscuits is loosely based off of my original Healthy Chicken Pot Pie, an all-time reader favorite with dozens of glowing reviews, with a nod to this healthy Chicken and Biscuits.
 Each of these spins on classic chicken pot pie are filling, wholesome, and loaded with vegetables and lean protein.